zxcresp/intro-in-cybersecurity/README.md

 </p>

 ---
 **Hello everyone!
-I’ve decided to start learning cybersecurity and share my notes here.
-For now, I’ll be posting everything in Russian, but I can switch to English if needed.**
+I’ve decided to start learning cybersecurity and share my notes here.**

 **I think this content will be useful not only for those studying cybersecurity but also for anyone looking to brush up on their knowledge in various areas.**